 Fees and additional costs

-See the Fees and Other Costs section of the UFV calendar.
-For the 2012/13 academic year, graduate fees are 529.81 per credit.
+See the Fees and Other Costs section.
 There will be additional costs for textbooks.

 Prior Learning Assessment and Recognition

 You may be able to obtain credit for prior learning through evaluation of previous studies or learning through experience for a maximum of 25% of the certificate’s total number of credits.
 Contact the program coordinator for further information.

 Course withdrawal deadlines

 Course withdrawal deadlines follow UFV's Course Withdrawal policy (81).
-Please see the General Regulations for Graduate Studies in the UFV Calendar
+Please see the General Regulations for Graduate Studies.

 Program requirements and continuance in program

-Students wishing to audit a course must request permission from the instructor no later than the end of the fourth week of classes.
+Students wishing to audit a course must request permission from the instructor no later than 30% of the course duration.
 No changes from regular to audit status will be permitted after this date.
 Please note that students taking a course for credit will be given first priority to register for seats in courses.
 See UFV's Course Audit policy (108) for more information on auditing.

-Governed by the General Regulations for Graduate Studies (see page XX).
+Governed by the General Regulations for Graduate Studies.